KABANOVSKY: Is Ukraine worth the trouble? The West’s resolve may be fraying

 "The future belongs to those who believe in the beauty of their dreams."
 Eleanor Roosevelt

-In my recent articles, I focused on Russia in an attempt to provide an alternative perspective on the realities of a country ruled by an incompetent autocrat for the past twenty-three years and the reasons why I believe the current regime is doomed.
+In my recent articles, I focused on Russia in an attempt to provide an alternative perspective on the realities of a country ruled by an incompetent autocrat for the past 23 years and the reasons why I believe the current regime is doomed.
 I would like to shift my attention to Ukraine for this article to share my perspective on why its fight against Putin is worthy of continued support.
-I recognize that my views on the speed of the regime’s collapse are optimistic, but my certainty of its inevitability remains unshaken.
+I recognise that my views on the speed of the regime’s collapse are optimistic, but my certainty of its inevitability remains unshaken.
 It is based on my personal experience of working in Moscow, dealing with some of the largest companies, and traveling extensively to every corner of the country.
 I have a deep appreciation for the nihilistic view of life and the dim view of the future held by a vast segment of the Russian public.

 Whether the conflict will end more quickly or drag on for another year depends solely on how much punishment the Russian people are willing to endure.
 Yes, Moscow and St. Petersburg and one or two other cities may be bathing in the largesse of the current spending spree lavished on the war, but this is not the entirety of the country nor of the population.
-Inflation, devaluation, stagnating economy, increasing poverty, and declining birthrates are not issues easily addressed, nor can they be overlooked as cursory factors, especially in a time of war.
+Inflation, devaluation, stagnating economy, increasing poverty and declining birthrates are not issues easily addressed, nor can they be overlooked as cursory factors, especially in a time of war.

 The Russian people’s capacity and willingness to suffer is legendary, allowing the ruling class to hang on to power longer than their cynicism or incompetence warrants.
 Putin is prepared to sacrifice the entire populace for the sake of power.
 Whether the people will be willing to send their men and children to the charnel house of war indefinitely is the great joker in the deck.
 The fact is that Russia is fighting this war not on quality but on quantity, the quantity of money and lives.
 The Russian leadership is intellectually and morally bankrupt, its economy one-dimensional, and its military outdated.
 The only resource the war effort relies upon is the common man’s willingness to die for no higher cause than Putin’s folly.